Chittoor Subramaniam Pillai

-Chittoor Subramanyam (22 June 1898 – 18 Oct 1975) was an Indian carnatic musician.
+Chittoor Subramanyam (22 June 1898 – 18 October 1975) was an Indian carnatic musician.
 He received the Sangeeta Kalanidhi award in 1954, and the Sangeet Natak Akademi award in 1964.

 Early life

-Chittoor Subramanyam was born to Perayya and SMogilamma, on 22 June 1898 in a village near Punganur in Palamaner taluk, Chittoor district, Andhra Pradesh.
+Chittoor Subramanyam was born to Perayya and S. Mogilamma, on 22 June 1898 in a village near Punganur in Palamaner taluk, Chittoor district, Andhra Pradesh.
 A distinguished votary of laya, Chittoor Subramanyam Pillai received his initial musical training under his father, who was a violinist.
 By age 7, he was well versed in Carnatic Music.
 He later became a disciple of Kanchipuram Naina Pillai.
 Under Naina Pillai's tutelage, Subramanyam learned and honed his skills by doing Gurukula seva to his Guru (teacher/master) for more than two decades.

 From the age of five, Subramnayam was performing Harikathas (musical renditions of mythology) and music performances.
 He completed his training with Pillai when he was aged 20 and began his major performances.